rosyberti/website/_posts/2020-03-20-ride-of-a-lifetime.md

+---
+title: 'The Ride of a Lifetime: Lessons from the Remarkable Career of Bob Iger'
+date: 2020-03-20
+author: Nick McCullum
+layout: post
+permalink: /ride-of-a-lifetime/
+---

 I just finished reading "The Ride of a Lifetime" about Bob Iger's career and his time leading the Walt Disney Company.
 It was a phenomenal book.
 As usual, I wanted to spend some time reviewing the book on this website for anyone that is considering reading it.

 My main takeaways are below.

 ## **The Book's Introduction is Captivating**